Study-of/study-of.github.io/_drafts/2020-02-15-the-lords-day-or-sabbath.md

 Letter from C.F.
 Thomas, Chancellor of Cardinal Gibbons on October 28, 1895:

-Of course the Catholic Church claims that the change was her act…And the act is a MARK of her ecclesiastical power and authority in religious matters.
+Of course the Catholic Church claims that the change was her actâ€¦And the act is a MARK of her ecclesiastical power and authority in religious matters.

 So there are people that will argue that Sunday is the seventh day of the week since in some countries they have already changed their calendars to support this by starting the week on Monday and ending on Sunday.
 There are still others that will argue that how can we know what the real seventh day of the week is.
 Did they not change the calendar in the past and is it not possible that the days of the week are confused over time?

-These arguments are easily disproved or dismissed since in nearly all languages of the world, the word for the seventh day of the week (commonly called Saturday in English) is named Sabbath.

-ie: languages that use this term
+The first of these arguments is susspect since we can look at several languages and their word for the seventh day of the week (commonly called Saturday in English) is Sabbath.
+Below are some languages that use the word Sabbath as their day for the seventh day of the week.
+- Russian - Суббота or Субботу
+- Ukrainian - Суботу or Суботи
+- Spanish - Sábado
+- Portugese - Sábado
+- Hungarian - Szombat
+- Catalan - Dissabte
+- Bulgarin - Събота
+- Arabic - السبت
+- Czech - Sobotu
+- Greek - Σάββατο
+- Hebrew - שבת
+- Slovak - Sobotu
+- Yucatec Maya - Sábado
+- Filipino - Sabado
+- Polish - Sobota
+- Croatian - Subota
+- Italian - Sabato

-If the day is called Sabbath and the other six days have names of planets or greek gods or whatever they are named after, it should be quite clear when reading the Bible which day is the seventh.
+If the day is called Sabbath and the other six days have other names, some named after planets for a mythical god or some other convention, it should be quite clear to conclude what day the seventh day of the week really is.

+Furthermore, when we read the Bible and Revelation tells us the final conflict revolves around worship (to God or the beast):
+- Revelation 14:7; 15:4; 19:10 - Tell us to worship God.
+- Revelation 13:4, 8; 14:9, 11-12, 15; 16:2 - Worship to the beast (that is the papacy, Pope, or Satan)
+- Revelation 14:9 - Warning to those that worship the beast, his image, or receive his mark.
+- Revelation 14:11; 19:20 - Gives the consequences of worship the beast, his image, or receive his mark.
+- Revelation 20:4 - Describes the saints as being rewarded for not worshiping the beast, his image, or recieving his mark.

-Furthermore, when we read the Bible and in Revelation the final conflict revolves around worship: worship to God and worship to the beast (that is the papacy, Pope, or Satan); and we find that the Pope of Rome demains Sunday (or the first day of the week) to be sacried and all men to worship that day.
-Regardless of what calendar you use or where you allow a day to fall on that calendar, it is again quite clear what day of the week is the Sabbath of the Lord our God.
+Following this, we find that the Pope of Rome demands Sunday (or the first day of the week) to be sacried and all men to worship that day.
+Regardless of what calendar you use or where you allow a day to fall on that calendar, it is again quite clear what day of the week is the Sabbath of the Lord our God and which day is Sunday the first day of the week.
 The seventh day is the Sabbath and is always followed by the first day (Sunday).
 If Satan wants your worship on Sunday, then the day before would be Sabbath.

-Here we have three quite clear proofs to the student of the Bible that would want to know what day is the Lord's day and when we should be worshiping the Lord.
+Just because the printed version has the days in a strange order does not make that day the seventh.
+Besides, the only reason we have seven days in the week is because of the seven literal days of creation, all the way back in Genesis 1 and 2.

+In Revelation 14, John writes, "**6** And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people, **7** Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of waters." here again we have a clear pointing back to creation and the seventh day Sabbath.
+Through the prophet John, God is trying to take us back to true worship and calling our attention to the fact that he made everthing and is worthy of the worship on His holy day.

 So does it matter what day?
 God is really only conserned that we worship Him.
 The day should not matter so much, right?
 Well, the short answer is `NO`.
 The day you worship Him does matter.
 It does at least two major things by obeying His commands.
 The first is makes a clear distenction between who you are serving and who everyone else is serving.
 The second is as to obedience; do you obey God or man?

 While it is true that some in true ignorance worship God on the wrong day and in the past and to a lesser degree the present time, God may "wink at their ignorance" (Bible reference); He does not hold all accountable at the same level.
 Those that are made aware of His truth and willingly ignore or refuse to obey Him show whom they truely serve.